Wood helps Rockets extend Pistons losing streak to 14 games - WHIZ News

 Rockets: Josh Christopher, the 24th pick in this summer’s draft, made his first NBA start.
 He finished with 10 points and seven assists in 28 minutes.

+“I didn’t have my contacts in when I got here, so I was squinting at the board to see if my name was really up there,” he said.
+“I knew I was probably going to start, but it was exciting to see it for sure.”

-Pistons: Coach Dwane Casey returned to the bench after missing Detroit’s previous game for a personal issue.
+Pistons: Casey returned to the bench after missing Detroit’s previous game for a personal issue.

 UP NEXT